Executive Report: Innovating for Sustainability

 The research team catalogued 38 practices for fostering innovation across the three stages.
 Examples of innovation practices that support sustainability includes:

-- Jugaad, frugal and reverse innovationThe research team also catalogued examples and case studies from organizations large and small that are actively finding new ways to serve people, profits and planet.
+Jugaad, frugal and reverse innovationThe research team also catalogued examples and case studies from organizations large and small that are actively finding new ways to serve people, profits and plane

 The report outlines three dimensions shown above: (1) whether it focused on technology or people, (2) the firm’s view of itself in relation to society, and (3) the extent to which innovation extends across the firm.
 The framework builds on these dimensions and presents a new model for assessing and planning your company’s approach to sustainability.